 Thurston County reports 1 COVID-19 death and 16 more cases on Thursday

-A man in his 60s has died from COVID-19 and 16 more cases were announced Thursday by Thurston County health officials.

-The man’s death, the first in more than two weeks, gives the county a total of 64 deaths to date.
+The man’s death brings the county’s death toll to 64 since the pandemic began here in March.

-The 16 cases were seven people, 19 or younger, as well as two men in their 30s, a man and woman in their 40s, a man and woman in their 50s, one woman in her 70s and two women in their 90s, according to Thurston County Public Health and Social Services.
+The 16 new cases include seven people 19 or younger, as well as two men in their 30s, a man and woman in their 40s, a man and woman in their 50s, one woman in her 70s and two women in their 90s, according to Thurston County Public Health and Social Services.

 Although confirmed cases of COVID-19 are trending lower in the county, county Health Officer Dr. Dimyana Abdelmalek still reminded residents on Thursday not to let their guard down when it comes to the coronavirus.

-There has been both encouraging news about the pandemic this week as well as some setbacks.
+There has been both encouraging news and setbacks regarding the pandemic this week.

 Thurston County schools are welcoming back more students as case rates fall.
 North Thurston Public Schools announced Wednesday that grades 3-5 will start hybrid learning in early March.
-In Olympia, the school district also announced that grades 1-2 will start hybrid learning on Monday.
+In Olympia, the school district announced that grades 1 and 2 will start hybrid learning on Monday.

-Still, vaccine appointments remain hard to get because of weather-related delays, The Olympian reported.
+Still, vaccine appointments remain hard to get because winter storms have delayed vaccine supplies, The Olympian reported.

 Thursday’s 16 cases increased the overall total here to 6,967.
 Of those, 6,402 people have recovered or are recovering and 337 have been hospitalized at some point during their illness.
 The county is still reporting eight COVID-19 outbreaks at area congregate care settings.